 Develop Use Case Description and High-Level Privacy Analysis

-The first phase in applying the PMRM methodology requires the scoping of the Use Case in which personal information (PI) is associated - in effect, identifying the complete description in which the environment, application or capabilities where privacy and data protection requirements are applicable.
+The first phase in applying the PMRM methodology requires the scoping of the Use Case in which PI is associated - in effect, identifying the complete description in which the environment, application or capabilities where privacy and data protection requirements are applicable.
 The extent of the scoping analysis and the definitions of “business environment” or “application” are set by the Stakeholders using the PMRM within a particular Use Case.
 These may be defined broadly or narrowly, and may include lifecycle (time) elements.

 The high level analysis may also make use of privacy impact assessments, previous risk assessments, privacy maturity assessments, compliance reviews, and accountability model assessments as determined by Domain Stakeholders.
 However, the scope of the high level privacy analysis (including all aspects of the business environment or application under review and all relevant privacy policies) must correspond with the scope of the second phase, covered in Section 3, “Detailed Privacy Use Case Analysis”, below.

 Note, that the examples below refer to a detailed Use Case.
 The same methodology and model can be used at more abstract levels.
-Using the PMRM to study an entire business environment to develop Policies, Privacy Controls, Services and Functions, Mechanisms and a Privacy Architecture allows an entity to establish broad guidance for use in future application of the PMRM in another more detailed Use Case.
+Using the PMRM to study an entire business environment to develop Policies, Privacy Controls, Services and Functions, Mechanisms and a Privacy Architecture allows an entity to establish broad guidance for use in future application of the PMRM in another, more-detailed Use Case.

 Application and Business Process Descriptions